Flash-Star/WD-HSE-Integrator/README.md

 HSE Integrator for WD Models using F. Timmes' Helmholtz EOS and user-supplied T, X profile

-Original version by Dean Townsley
+## Original version by Dean Townsley, 2009/3/30
-2009/3/30

 This code builds a WD in hydrostatic equilibrium on an evenly spaced radial grid.
 The finite-difference form of the HSE equations are taken from Zingale